browserengineering/book/book/chrome.md

 out links.
 Link color is currently driven by CSS: you need to work with that somehow.
 I recommend adding the `visited` class to all links that have been visited, right after parsing and before styling.
 Then you could add a browser style that uses that class.
-You could add a [*pseudo*-class](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) feature to your CSS parser, which is what real browsers do.
+(Or you could add a [*pseudo*-class](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) feature to your CSS parser, which is what real browsers do.)

 *Bookmarks*: Implement basic *bookmarks*.
 Add a button to the browser chrome; clicking it should bookmark the page.
 When you're looking at a